The 3 Tell-Tale Signs That Your Almond Milk Has Gone Bad, According to Food Safety Experts

 Photo: Getty Images/ AsiaVision

 When it comes to alternative milks, despite the rise of newcomers (banana milk, anyone?), almond milk continues to be among the most popular.
 And with good reason: It offers several nutritional benefits, including being high in protein, vitamin E, and healthy fats that support brain health.
+The household staple pairs nicely with so many foods, too—overnight oats, cereal, and pumpkin spice lattes, to name a few—making it a must-have for many folks shying away from dairy.
+It can do so many things well that you might wonder: Does almond milk go bad?
+And how quickly compared to, say, dairy milk?

 Experts In This Article

-So really, does almond milk go bad?
+Does almond milk go bad?

 How can you tell if almond milk has gone bad?

-According to Craig, the best way to tell if your almond milk has gone bad is to use your senses.
-(And this applies to any other type of dairy-free milk as well, he adds.)
-So, before you splash a generous amount of almond milk in your cereal bowl, Craig advises you give it a good inspection.
-"It would be the same way you would do with regular milk: Use your senses.
-If it smells off or sour, it’s most likely time to toss the product.
-You might also see some visual changes like separation or texture changes, but it will most likely smell off first before you’re likely to see this," Craig says.
+Craig says the best way to tell if your almond milk has gone bad is to use your senses: smell it, and check its texture.
+(This applies to any other type of dairy-free milk as well, he adds.)
+"If it smells off or sour, it’s most likely time to toss the product," Craig says.
+"You might also see some visual changes like separation or texture changes, but it will most likely smell off first before you’re likely to see this."
+So, before you splash a generous amount of almond milk in your cereal bowl, give it a good inspection, especially if you can't remember when you opened it.

 1. It smells sour

-According to Modell, almond milk should smell slightly nutty and sweet.
-So, if you give it a good sniff and it smells more like sweaty workout clothes you left in a bag for too long, it’s time to toss it.
+Modell says almond milk should smell slightly nutty and sweet.
+If you give it a good sniff and it smells more like sweaty workout clothes you left in a bag for too long, it’s time to toss it.
 A rancid smell is also a sign you shouldn't drink the milk anymore.

-2. Packaging starts to swell
+2. The packaging starts to swell

-3. The consistency changes
+3. You see consistency changes

 Almond milk that has gone bad can also become thick and clumpy.
-Modell notes that sometimes it does separate, but that doesn’t necessarily mean it’s spoiled milk.
+Modell says that sometimes it does separate, but that doesn’t necessarily mean it’s spoiled milk.
 Give it a good shake.
 If it’s still chunky after shaking, she recommends throwing it out.

-How long almond milk lasts, by type
+How long can almond milk last?

 Homemade